condekind/advent-of-python-2023/README.md

 make clean
 ```

-## Extra info for nerds
+## Extra info

 ### How does this repo work?

 The entry point for every day/part is [this file](advent2023/__main__.py).
-It reads the command line options/arguments and additionally, either accepts an input file path directly or reads the input from stdin.
-It will call either the part_1 or part_2 function of the provided day, which is located in `advent2023/dXX/__init__.py`
+It reads the command line options/arguments and accepts either an input file path directly or content from stdin.
+It imports the module that matches the provided day (e.g., `advent2023.d08` for `--day 8`), then calls either the `part_1(lines)` or `part_2(lines)` function of that module (both located in `advent2023/dXX/__init__.py`)

 ### I want to modify the way the input is parsed

-In the file mentioned above, the default is to read the input and return a list of strings, one for each line.
+In the file [linked](advent2023/__main__.py) above, the default is to read the input and return a list of strings, one for each line.
 This might not be desirable for every day of the challenge.
 Since this repo is only a template to get started with the challenge, the modifications to parse input in a different manner are left as an exercise for the programmer 😉